TrainerProjectF13X/trainer_web_app/README.md

 This should install all the dependencies needed in order to run the project.
 If you add any please update the file accordingly.
+### Permission erros

+* Please add sudo to commands like pip install -r requirments if encounter a permission error
+* Be aware of of the fact that sudo is going to change the file permission setting